 Table 2-2 shows terminal designations for the high-level I/O board options, fitted in sites 1 (right) and 2 (left).
 Note that Site 1 terminals are labelled 1Ato 1Z, and Site 2 terminals are 2A to 2Z.
-Also shown are the software 'function blocks' in the control database that link to each terminal or set of terminals, and the required value of their output/input type parameters.
-(You are introduced to function blocks in the tutorial in Chapter 3.)
+The table also shows the software function blocks in the control database that link to each terminal or set of terminals.
+These are explained below.